crossplane/docs/content/master/concepts/managed-resources.md

 A provider uses the
 {{<hover label="creation" line="7">}}crossplane.io/external-name{{</hover>}}
-annotation to find a resource in an external system, for example AWS.
+annotation to lookup a managed resource in an external system.

 If the provider can't find a managed resource in an external system, it thinks the resource doesn't exist.
 When the provider thinks a resource doesn't exist